 Remember in middle school when you loved that band that no one knew about?
 And then they blew up and you had to tell all your friends how you knew them before they were cool?
 That’s the Douro Valley in Portugal right now.

-Even though it’s been making wine for 1,000’s of years – thanks to major infrastructure investments in the region and a growing reputation for red and white table wines – it’s on the verge of a major breakout.
+Even though the Douro Valley has been making wine for 1,000’s of years it’s only recently been a topic of conversation.
+This is due to major infrastructure investments in the region and a growing reputation for red and white table wines.
+We think it’s on the verge of a major breakout.

 This ain’t just about your grandma’s port.